Archetypes in Literature

 What happens if a young child is given a vaugely-defined object (say an oddly-shaped piece of wood) to play with?
 A boy is likely to pretend the object is some sort of tool or weapon, and a girl is likely to treat it like a baby or doll.
 There is a big Nature versus nurture debate regarding this phenomenon, but that does not need to be resolved here.
 The only thing we need to agree on is that this phenomenon also affected the story-tellers' choices of what characters to use in their fables6.
-(Of course, once they made such choices, the resulting oral tradition would have helped amplify the existing gender role bias in the culture).
+(Of course, once they made such choices, the resulting oral tradition would have helped amplify the existing Cultural bias regarding gender roles).

 This use of gendered characters in fables led to a gradual accumulation of beliefs (some of them subconscious) linking lessons to gender-roles.
 These lessons covered all the areas I listed above (behaviour, morality/ethics, group dynamics, etc.).